top of page

 We have worked with transnational and national companies, governments, law and other professional firms, civil society, intergovernmental bodies and industry associations.

 We adopt an inclusive approach in all these activities: with people; in law; and for outcomes.

 We are lawyers, who understand the importance of law as part of risk and compliance issues for good decision-making.
 We are respected advisers on law reform matters, and have experience in applying business and human rights issues around the world.

-Robert began as a commercial litigation lawyer in Sydney and London, and then became an academic at the University of Cambridge, Australian National University and the University of Nottingham, where he is a Professor of International Law and Human Rights.
+Robert began as a commercial litigation lawyer in Sydney and London, and then became an academic at the University of Cambridge, Australian National University and the University of Nottingham, where he is now an Emeritus Professor of International Law and Human Rights.
 He combines this with being a barrister at Brick Court Chambers in London.
 He has been the Head of two Law Schools and was the Director for 10 years of the British Institute of International and Comparative Law (BIICL), one of the world's leading independent applied legal research bodies.

 He has advised companies of all sizes, assisted governments around the world, been involved with civil society and intergovernmental organisations in drafting legal changes, and worked with trade and industry associations.
 This has included capacity building, legislative proposals and training, based on his expert knowledge.
 Robert has also drafted national constitutions, advised governments and independence movements, and spoken at events around the world.

 Robert co-authored the study on mandatory due diligence in supply chains for the European Commission, which directly led to the European Commissioner for Justice deciding to begin drafting legislation in this area.
-He is an Independent Special Adviser to the United Nations Inter-Governmental Working Group on a Business and Human Rights Treaty, and advises corporations and civil society on regulation in business and human rights areas.

 We work with a range of people from across the globe and depending on the issues, who provide expertise in particular areas of business and human rights.
 For more information, please contact us.